yarbelk/refasta/README.md

 biology file formats, such as [fasta](https://en.wikipedia.org/wiki/FASTA), or the complexity of the formats, such as [TNT](http://www.lillo.org.ar/phylogeny/tnt/).

+## Installation

+if you have `go` installed on your system, you can `go get github.com/yarbelk/refasta` Otherwise, look at the releases page.

 TODO

 - [x] Read a Fasta file, output a fasta file